 Discover Scratch coding

-Scratch coding is an introductory programming language for young students to learn who are interested in exploring the field of Computer Science and creating fun projects to tell their stories.
+Scratch is an introductory programming language for young students to learn who are interested in exploring the field of Computer Science and creating fun projects to tell their stories.
 Scratch teaches students the basics of coding and makes it easy to learn about foundational concepts like for loops and functions.

 What is Scratch coding used for?